Big-Life-Lab/PHES-ODM/metadata.md

   - `m3_s`: meters cubed per second
   - `mg_l`:  milligrams  per liter
   - `mgO_l`: milligrams of oxygen per liter
-  - `other`: Other measurement of viral copies.
-Also add `sampleUnitOther`.
+  - `measureOther`: Other measurement of viral copies or wastewater treatment plant parameter.
+Also add `measureUnitOther`.
-- **sampleUnitOther**: Description for other type of SARS-CoV-2 measurement unit.
-See `measurementUnit`.
+- **measureUnitOther**: Description for other type of SARS-CoV-2 measurement unit.
+See `measureUnit`.
 - **measureType**: Statistical measures used to report the sample units of Ct/Cq, unless otherwise stated.
 Each measureType has a corresponding value (measureValue).
   - `sampleMean`: Sample mean
   - `sampleSD`: Sample standard deviation
   - `sampleMeanNormal`: Sample mean, normalized
   - `sampleSDNormal`: Sample standard deviation, normalized
-  - `sampleOther`: Other measures
+  - `typeOther`: Other measures
 - **measureTypeOther**: Description for other type of measurement type.
 See `measurementUnit`.
 - **measureValue**: Value of measureType.